NightShade99/Self-Supervised-Vision/README.md

 ## Algorithms
 <a name="algorithms"></a>
-The implementations of algorithms in the table below are currently in progress (or have been completed, if the KNN accuracy is mentioned).
-This is not an exhaustive list: I'll add more papers to it as I find them.
+The implementations of algorithms have been completed.
+KNN accuracies are computed by clustering global features of images in CIFAR-10 test set and computing the average percentage of images in each cluster that belong to the same class (after Hungarian matching).

 |                                   Algorithm                                   |  Shorthand  |                     Paper                     | KNN accuracy |
 |:-----------------------------------------------------------------------------:|:-----------:|:---------------------------------------------:|:------------:|